 - Dumbbell Wrist Curl.
 With using an underhand grip and working each arm individually, dumbbell wrist curl is an excellent exercise for strengthening the wrist flexors (inner forearm).

 - Barbell Wrist Curl.
-Barbell wrist curl is another complimentary exercise that can be use to strengthen the wrist flexors (inner forearm) using an underhand grip working both arms together.
+Barbell wrist curl is another complimentary exercise that can be used to strengthen the wrist flexors (inner forearm) using an underhand grip working both arms together.

 - Dumbbell Seated Supination.
 Dumbbell Seated Supination targets and strengthens the forearm supinator.
 This exercise is an external rotation of the forearm resulting in the palm moving up.

 - Dumbbell Seated Pronation.
-Dumbbell seated pronation targets and strengthens the forearm pronators.
+Dumbbell seated pronation targets and strengthened the forearm pronators.
 This exercise has an internal rotation of the forearm resulting in the palm moving down.

-Limited strength in the forearms can result in fatigue when lifting weights or while completing many task required by hands, like cooking, yard work and holding power tools.
-Dumbbell hammer curls will help strengthen your forearms so you can complete everyday task without arms being painfully worn out.
+Limited strength in the forearms can result in fatigue when lifting weights or while completing many tasks required by hands, like cooking, yard work and holding power tools.
+Dumbbell hammer curls will help strengthen your forearms so you can complete an everyday task without arms being painfully worn out.
 I prefer the dumbbell hammer curl exercise to be completed during or after my biceps workout.
-The biceps are fatigue from their exercises therefore less likely to help the forearms in lifting the weight.
+The biceps are fatigue from their t, therefore, less likely to help the forearms in lifting the weight.